adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 2/8/20

+* Fixed a reproducibility issue in a framework by adding seeds for numpy and torch everywhere.
+There's got to be a better way to do this?!

 ## 1/8/20

 * N/A